gibsonlab/chronostrain/README.md

 Configurations are specified by a file in the INI format; see `chronostrain.ini.example` for an example.

 ## First method: command-line
-All subcommands inherit the `-c / -config` argument, which specifies how the software is configured.
+All subcommands inherit the `-c / --config` argument, which specifies how the software is configured.

 Usage:
 ```bash